Author: Zehra Melis Teksan

-But using Days of Inventory to manage your inventory is a strategic mistake – and typically leads to a situation where you are holding excess inventory that you don’t need (which is tying up working capital that you desperately need to fund your business).
+But using Days of Inventory to manage your inventory is a strategic mistake and typically leads to a situation where you are holding excess inventory that you don’t need.
+This is tying up working capital that you desperately need to fund your business.

 The final sign that you are not managing your inventory correctly is that your inventory planning and decision making are not integrated with your supply and demand planning and decision making.

-If – as is the case in many supply chain companies – various departments across your organization are operating in silos and you conducting your inventory planning and operations in isolation, then your planners and other key stakeholders probably lack end-to-end visibility and the capability to generate data-driven, optimized inventory plans that are integrated with demand plans and forecasts and take in to account supply plans and constraints.
+If various departments across your organization are operating in silos and you conducting your inventory planning and operations in isolation, then your planners and other key stakeholders probably lack end-to-end visibility and the capability to generate data-driven, optimized inventory plans that are integrated with demand plans and forecasts and take in to account supply plans and constraints.

 If your company is experiencing any of the abovementioned symptoms or other similar signs, chances are that you have a serious inventory management issue – which is most likely resulting in lackluster OTIF performance and surging inventory costs.

 The first step to optimizing your inventory is to diagnose the roots of your inventory management problem and then find a suitable solution.
 Manual planning techniques and tools, like Excel, are simply not robust and sophisticated enough to deliver a solution to your inventory management woes.
 Ultimately, to truly achieve inventory optimization – given the speed, scope, complexity, and volatility of today’s supply chains – you will need an automated, algorithmic planning and decision-making solution, like ICRON.